oracle-livelabs/oci/ai-decision-services/ai-ad-dpp-engine/08-run-tests/run-tests.md

 The application assumes the user has succesfully performed model training using the pipeline prior to inference.

-Similar to the previous section, upload the inferencing data file in the bucket specified by **inferencing-data-bucket**.
+Similar to the previous section, upload the **TestData.csv** file in the bucket specified by **inferencing-data-bucket**.
 If the Data Flow run is triggered and is successful, and the result of Anomaly Detection shows up in the results bucket, then the inferencing path is working.

 Follow the instructions described in Step [2] (above) to monitor the pipeline and/or troubleshoot problems.
 In the last step, check the results folder for the inference results.